Maia-Everett/lintian.eu/_posts/2024-05-18-warcraft-retrospective-26.md

 Thrall, Cairne and Jaina find themselves on the other side of the spirit bridge.
 It looks like a fight is about to erupt.

-{% figure [caption:"I have a smile on my face and I'm walking on air!"] %}
+{% figure [caption:"I got a smile on my face and I'm walking on air!"] %}
 ![The Oracle](/assets/wr/20240516005425_1.jpg)
 {% endfigure %}